gretchenboria/SnapLock/README.md

 ## Licensing

-SnapLock is distributed under a **Dual Licensing** model to ensure open-source accessibility while sustaining commercial development.
+SnapLock is distributed under a **Dual Licensing** model.

 ### 1. Open Source License (AGPLv3)
-For non-commercial, educational, or open-source projects, this software is available under the **GNU Affero General Public License v3.0 (AGPLv3)**.
+For non-commercial, educational, or open-source projects.
 *   You are free to use, modify, and distribute the code.
-*   **Condition**: If you deploy this application (even over a network), you must disclose your full source code and modifications to users.
+*   **Condition**: If you deploy this application, you must disclose your full source code.

 ### 2. Commercial License
-For proprietary, closed-source, or commercial use where source code disclosure is not desired:
+For proprietary use without source disclosure.
-*   You must purchase a Commercial License.
-*   This grants the right to use SnapLock in proprietary products without the copyleft obligations of AGPLv3.
-*   Includes priority support and indemnification.

-*Contact [me@gretchenboria.com] for commercial inquiries.*
+*   Contact the author for licensing details.